-Desert Archaeology shell specialist Chris Lange provides a blog-friendly version of a poster she presented at the 91st annual Pecos Conference (August 9-11, 2018) in Flagstaff, Arizona.
+Desert Archaeology shell specialist Chris Lange provides an expanded version of a poster she presented at the 91st annual Pecos Conference (August 9-11, 2018) in Flagstaff, Arizona.

 Recent excavations at Early Agricultural period sites in the Tucson Basin have produced a number of marine shell ornaments.
 Sites dating to the San Pedro phase (1200-800 BC) include Las Capas, Milagro, El Taller, and the Dairy Site.
 Cienega phase (800 BC-AD 50) sites include Clearwater, Los Pozos, Coffee Camp, Santa Cruz Bend, and Stone Pipe.

 What can be learned from studying shell artifacts?
 First, the majority of the shell found came from either the Gulf of California or coastal southern California; very few freshwater shells from the Santa Cruz River have been discovered.
 Archaeological work done in California and northern Mexico tells us that shell manufacturing industries thrived in those areas, where people specialized in making ornaments for trade.
 These artisans were active participants in social and economic networks extending far outside of their immediate surroundings.